jimfinnis/jcf12/content/teaching/CS123/examples/1/index.md

 ## Introduction
-In this example I'll talk about how we can make links between objects, and how this is often done in the constructor of one of the classes.
-I'm going to be using real code from a real project I've worked on.
+In this example I'll talk about how we can make links between objects, using real code from a real project I've worked on.

 Let's imagine that we want to create some kind of logging system so that we can see warning messages.
 There will be a Logger object, or perhaps several, with each having a different "severity level."
-When we want to log something, we just get access to the logger and send a message to it, perhaps something like
+When we want to log something, we just get access to the logger and call one of its methods, perhaps something like

 ```java
 // I'll talk about Logger.FATAL later on.